 “I will live in the palace one day”

-From our shaded perch we watched as school children walked past in their blue uniform trousers, books tucked neatly.
+From our shaded perch we watched as school children walked past in their uniform colors, books tucked neatly beneath crooked arms.
 Some wore red sweaters, others green, some blue, each to announce their particular school.

 “How are you?”

-We looked up to see a young boy approach out of the sun smoking a cigarette.
+We looked up to see a young boy approach from the left out of the sun smoking a cigarette.
 His eyes were wide and alert.

 “My name is Engda.”